Geelong Pride Film Festival: Programming

+GPFF is independently curated by a programming committee.
+The Gender Frontiers short film collection is curated by a Transgender, Gender Diverse and Non-binary Programming Sub-committee.

+GPFF uses the FilmFreeway platform to manage and coordinate film submissions.

 History

 The festival began with a single film screening in 2017 and the first full festival was held in 2018.
 The first screening was 21st Anniversary screening of Hettie MacDonald's film Beautiful Thing.
 The Centrepiece screening of the first festival was Ian W Thompson's documentary Out in the Line-up which included a Q&A with producer and documentary subject Thomas Castets in conversation with Joel Carnegie.

 In 2019 the Geelong Pride Film Festival was held from April 5–7 at the Pivotonian Cinema and Courthouse Youth Arts.

 On 17 October 2019 Geelong Pride Film presented a special screening of John Waters' 1981 film Polyester to coincide with John Waters' 2019 Australian tour.
 This presentation featured the newly remastered edition of the film and was screened with Odorama cards.

 The 2020 Geelong Pride Film Festival was postponed due to the COVID-19 pandemic and was restaged as an online event in October and November 2020.
 The 2021 Geelong Pride Film Festival was a hybrid event combining online and cinema screenings featuring 9 feature films and fifty-six short films across six themed collections.
 In 2021 five of the feature films were presented in partnership with Melbourne Queer Film Festival.

 The 2022 Geelong Pride Film Festival included ten feature films and fifty short films.
 Opening night 2022 celebrated the return to cinemas with a sold-out party and screening of Todd Stephens' Swan Song starring Udo Kier.